akhmarov/f5_otp/docs/ARCH.md

 ### APM-OTP-Create_irule

-This iRule is used in APM enabled virtual servers with support of event ACCESS_POLICY_AGENT_EVENT.
+This iRule is used in APM enabled virtual servers with support of event **ACCESS_POLICY_AGENT_EVENT**.
 It allows creation of shared secret value for purpose of usage for One-Time Password (OTP) enabled applications.
 After successfull creation of shared secret value user has a choice to use cleartext value or encrypted one.
 Cleartext value is stored in secured APM session variable.
-This iRule depends on /Common/OTP library.
+This iRule depends on **/Common/OTP** library.

 **Variables list**
 ```tcl